TomerFi/alexa-skill-shabbat-times/CONTRIBUTING.md

 - The United States (US)
 - Great Britain (GB)

-Each file is a `Json Array` which is basically contains a list of supported cities for a specific country by abbreviation.
+Each file is a json array which is basically contains a list of supported cities for a specific country by abbreviation.
 Each object in that array looks like this:

 ``` json
     {